dannypsnl/minic/README.md

 # minic

-A course level compiler to program in Lean
+A course level compiler to program in Lean, mainly reference to Indiana University courses[^1]

 ## Usage